Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I did some homework;
 - I had a bit of a productive day, but tomorrow is going to be better;
 - I keep tracking my calories.

+==February 16th, 2024==
+Yesterday I felt asleep quite late.
+Because of this the start of my day was quite weak.
+As always, waking up late means, that my morning routine got mixed with my lectures and, as the result, takes way more time and energy.
+I also did not do almost any work regarding my essay for February 20th.
+Anyway, even with that I had quite a good day, because the middle of it was quite solid.

+Showing gratitude to myself while drinking tea (yeah, I'm running out of ideas):
+- I manage to do quite a lot even when there were quite a lot of things going on today.
+- I made a lot of progress with one subject, that I wasn't paying much time for the last few weeks.
+- I cleared my schedule for tomorrow, so I will be able to dedicate a lot of time for my essay (there are still quite a lot of things to do, but they can wait until Monday)
+- I'm doing some cleaning everyday.
+- I'm writing notes every day.
+- I had a two hour long English lesson today.